 Do people take notice of social media advertising?

 It’s impossible to please everyone, that’s a given.
-But there is a growing acceptance, even welcoming, of ads on Social Media.
-It certainly is the fastest growing advertising medium of all and one that is working well for a lot of companies who take the time to trial it.
+But there is a growing acceptance, even welcoming, of ads on Social Media, making it a worthwhile activity to incorporate into your business or tradie marketing strategy.
+It certainly is the fastest-growing advertising medium of all and one that is working well for a lot of companies who take the time to trial it.
 It certainly is a proven way to generate page likes and therefore increase the reach of your company posts.

 How can businesses build trust?